Fall 2025

 Lecture, five hours; laboratory, one hour.
 Requisite: course 3 or Russian placement test.
 P/NP or letter grading.

-Instructor(s): Marianna Petiaskina, Vadim Shneyder
+Instructor(s): Vadim Shneyder

 Lecture, three hours; discussion, one hour.
 Not open for credit to students with credit for course 90BW.
 Survey of literature, theater, cinema, television, press, music, and arts.
 Emphasis on contemporary period, with constant reference to Russian and early Soviet antecedents.
 P/NP or letter grading.